zouhiraourir/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this file is for nested lopps and funtions
+s is a file for nested loops and functions